How to Become a Home Health Aide in Delaware (2026)

 What is the meaning of HHA?

-HHA stands for Home Health Aide, a professional who provides personalized care and assistance to individuals in their own homes.
-Home Health Aides help with daily activities like bathing, dressing, and grooming, offer emotional support, monitor vital signs, and sometimes assist with medication and light housekeeping.
-They play a vital role in supporting people who need help due to age, illness, or disability, ensuring their well-being and comfort in a familiar environment.
+HHA stands for Home Health Aide.
+This is a trained professional who provides personal care and assistance to individuals in their own homes.
+HHAs help clients with daily activities like bathing and dressing, offer companionship, and may assist with tasks like monitoring vital signs and light housekeeping.

 How much does a home health aide make in Delaware?